Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Codrineye's Compactors/Codrineye's Blueprint Compactor/Compactor manual.md

 # Using EasyEra cat

-When you import the Blueprint Compactor resources, you gain access to 3 macros that solve era handling for you.
+When you import Cods Blueprint Compactor, you gain access to 3 macros that solve era handling for you.
 - `set_priority(element_name)` defines that you want the element with element_name to be disabled.
 This is a `first in first out` (FIFA) priority system, meaning that you will not be able to disable the elements with a priority set after an element.
 - `disable.era` is a macro you use in the function `disable.era()`.
 - `disabled_era` is a macro you use to detect if all elements you wanted to disable are disabled.